mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 ---

-Kipnu was at the stove reheating a sweet mash of pohua and reading a postletter with his morning face on.
-His hair, the furrowed nest of a bird that took a liking to crooked branches.
+Kipnu was at the stove reheating a sweet mash of pohua with his morning face on.
+His hair resembled the furrowed nest of a bird that took a liking to the most crooked of branches.
 He looked up, locking his tired eyes to mine, and put on his laziest morning smile which only complimented his hair.
-I walked up to nuzzle him.
-Melna was squatting at the eating table, reading her daily missive from the provincial council.
+I walked up to hug and nuzzle him good morning.
+Melna was squatting at a table in the great room, reading her daily missive of provincial news.

-"Who's the letter from?", I asked Kipnu casually.
+"Anything new?", I asked her.

-"My parents.
-They're on vacation to the east bay this week."

-"That's a strange place to vacation," said Melna.

-"Yea.
-They've always been ones to go on adventures to exotic places.
-They were really wanting to see the sky when Ara is high.
-Something about brightness meditation."

-I was immediately excited.
-"Oh, I've heard about that.
-They say there are no clouds or fog and the whole sky is bright blue like the sunrise.
-You can see some features of the crown too."

-"And I bet it's hot enough to pass out too," he remarked, still not convinced.

-"That sounds awful," said Melna, her eyes still focused her work, "Why would someone choose that place to meditate in?"

-Kipnu shrugged and let out a hopeless hum, more focused on the letter than the now boiling soup pot.
-I came closer and nudged him away to remove the pot from the focus while he took a moment to snap out of reading.
+"Not particularly.
+We're still running our typical surplus of root vegetables and fruits.
+People always request more of them than they actually need."

+Kipnu chortled, looking at me.
+"Liffa here could probably take the entire surplus herself."

+"Sweets are my one joy in life," I replied.
+"Anyway, all the farmers I know preserve what they don't sell."

+"I'll pretend I didn't hear that," said Melna.

+I stirred at the table, and then rose again to go bother Kipnu who had fallen asleep at the stove.
+With a gentle nudge, I moved him away and remove the pot from the focal point.

-"A bowl would be great," I told him.
+"A bowl would be great," I told him as I fetched a spoon.

 "Ah yea.
-A bowl," he fetched one and held it out for me to pour into.
+A bowl," he fetched one and set it in front of me to pour into.

 Melna walked over to us to check on the food.
-"Let me make sure it's still like my Amma used to make," she took out a spoon and dipped it into the bowl.
+"Let me make sure it's still like my mother used to make," she took out a spoon and dipped it into the bowl.
 "It's too thick and too hot - add some water"

+I pulled some water from the dew column at the center of the great room and returned to add it to the mix little by little, waiting for Melna's approval.

-I did as she said and finally sat down to eat.
+Finally, we sat down to eat.

 A moment of quiet slurping went by and I could see Melna's mind had moved onto a deeper thought.
 She released her pen and sat up in her chair, staring longingly out into the sunrise.
 I could tell she was thinking about traveling again.
 The three of us had joined too early before we could roam across the world.